quantumsim/quantumsim/README.md

 TODOs
 -----

-These are just for the author, ignore.
+These are just for development, ignore.

+  - adapt dmcpu to new api, add to tests again
+  - phase out old api
+  - reduce time for allocating/freeing memory.
+Reallocate memory lazily.
+Calculate traces more efficiently.
+Should save about 50% time now.

+For the future:

+  - add a qasm parser to create and store a `circuit.Circuit`

+For much later:
+  - a circuit should order its gates automatically before the every apply that follows an edit.
+  - a circuit should know about periodic boundary conditions so that it can reorder more efficiently
   - auto-generate repetitionerrordata.json from circuit?

-  - general process matrix kernel/choi matrix kernel
-  - precompile chain of single qubit gates
-  - add a qasm parser to create a `circuit.Circuit`

-  - a circuit should know about periodic boundary conditions so that it can reorder more efficiently

-  - a circuit should order its gates automatically before the every apply that follows an edit.

-For later:
   - Make the Density class use cython for small dms and switch to cuda when large, automatically
   - automatic calculation of ancilla decay rates due to stray photons after measurement?
-  - Better memory layout (we always have stride 2 for real part, and `2**no_bitsize` stride for imaginary part, which should be very poor(?)
-    - turns out that did not help. too much overhead for launching kernels maybe?

-  - Kernels that do more hadamards or dampings at the same time?
-Could save overhead, but would take some effort to collect with the current Circuit.

 Overview
 ========